 Paul Kraus is not the only long-term survivor of malignant mesothelioma.
-There are others.
-We have heard about them and spoken to some over the years.
+There are others such as Rhio O’Connor, Ruth Phillips, and Gene Adoline.
+In addition, there are many others we have heard about or spoken to over the years.
 What is fascinating is that many of these mesothelioma survivors have something in common – they have all taken steps to improve or enhance their immune system.
 Some used alternative or complimentary therapies (with guidance from licensed clinicians) while others participated in clinical trials of immune therapy.

 In 1986, an article appeared in a medical journal that discussed this very issue of mesothelioma and immunity.(1) This research focused on the immune responses of 118 healthy people compared to 20 patients with malignant mesothelioma and 375 long-term asbestos workers who were cancer-free.
 The researchers wanted to know if there were any measurable differences in the immune responses of the mesothelioma patients.
 Their findings demonstrated a relationship between the immune system and mesothelioma.
 For example:

 - The number of total T (T11+) and T-helper (T4+) cells were normal in asbestos workers with cancer, but were significantly reduced in patients with mesothelioma.
 T cells orchestrate, regulate and coordinate the overall immune response.
 This suggests that the immune systems of mesothelioma patients may be compromised by mesothelioma or perhaps a compromised immune system allowed the disease to advance.